jakewaldron/PlexEmail/README.md

 * msg_shows_link - Header link text to go to new shows
 * msg_seasons_link - Header link text to go to new seasons
 * msg_episodes_link - Header link text to go to new episodes
+* msg_artists_link - Header link text to go to new artists
+* msg_albums_link - Header link text to go to new albums
 * msg_new_movies_header - Section header text for new movies
 * msg_new_shows_header - Section header text for new shows
 * msg_new_seasons_header - Section header text for new seasons
 * msg_new_episodes_header - Section header text for new episodes
+* msg_new_artists_header - Section header text for new artists
+* msg_new_albums_header - Section header text for new albums
 * msg_footer - Footer text at the bottom of the page
 * msg_no_new_content - Message to be displayed if no new content has been added